-Italy Flight Delay Compensation
+Italy Flight Delay Compensation: Claim up to €600

-If your flight from Italy arrived 3+ hours late, was cancelled at short notice, or caused a missed connection, EU261 may give you up to €600.
-The key is proving the route, arrival delay, airline responsibility, and deadline.
+If your flight from Italy arrived 3+ hours late, was cancelled at short notice, or caused a missed connection, EU261 may let you claim up to €600 per passenger.
+Check the route, final-arrival delay, airline reason, evidence, and deadline before writing to the airline.

 Quick answer

-Check my Italy flight before I claim
+Check my Italy flight for up to €600

 When EU261 Applies In Italy